Honza-R/PL-REX/README.md

 ## Small Model Structures

 The smaller model (to which the DFT was applied) is available in the `structures_small_model` directories.
 Note that the small model has been optimized independently and therefore the geometries of the P-L complexes differ from those in the larger model.

+## Crystal structures

+The crystal structure of the protein from which all the P-L complexes were derived, protonated and prepared for calculations, is provided as the PDB file `structures_crystal/protein_crystal_geo.pdb`.
+In the same directory, the initial geometries of the ligands (obtained by overalapping the crystal structures oftheir complexes, protonated, but not optimized) are provided as SDF files.

 ## Experimental Affinities and Scores